Baluf/anchor/README.md

 ## Introduction

-Anchor spreadsheet management server provides multiple capabilitis.<br>With this tool you can optimise your work with sheets, create, edit and save.<br>
+Anchor spreadsheet management server provides multiple capabilitis.<br>With this tool you can optimise your work with sheets.
+Create, edit and store them.<br>
-Below you can get more details of the usage :relaxed: <br>The server is written in python 3.9 and use Flask infrastructure.
+The server is written in python 3.9 and use Flask infrastructure.<br>Below you can get more details of the usage :relaxed:

 ## Features